cmry/cmry.github.io/pages/work.md

 permalink: work
 ---

-Listed in reverse chronological order are all relevant academic activities since the start of my PhD position.
+Listed in reverse chronological order are all relevant academic activities.

 ### 2022